-Our results have shown that the MA method requires a high degree of astrometric precision to accurately determine the LDMD, which still cannot be achieved by present astrometric observations.
-The near-future astrometric satellite \textit{Gaia}, however, will significantly exceed \textit{Hipparcos}. \textit{Gaia} is expected to observe the complete sample of all stars brighter than $20~{\rm mag}$ with end-of-mission parallax precisions of $\simeq0.01~{\rm mas}$ at $V=10~{\rm mag}$ ($V$ denotes Johnson $V$ magnitude), $0.01$--$0.03~{\rm mas}$ at $V=15~{\rm mag}$ and up to $0.1$--$0.35~{\rm mas}$ at $V=20~{\rm mag}$ \citep[e.g.,][]{bpl:05,bj:09,jgc:10,prusti:12}; proper motion precisions in the unit of ${\rm mas~yr^{-1}}$ are comparable to the parallax precisions.
-A frequent tracer population is K dwarfs, the absolute magnitude of which are $V\sim7~{\rm mag}$ \citep{bm:98}.
-This means that K stars at $d=1~{\rm kpc}$ have the brightness of $V\sim17~{\rm mag}$.
-Therefore, these stars are expected to be observed with the precisions of $<0.1~{\rm mas}$.
-Thus \textit{Gaia} will be able to achieve the required astrometric precisions we estimated.
+Our results have shown that the MA method requires a high degree of astrometric precision to determine the LDMD, which still cannot be achieved by present astrometric observations.
+The near-future astrometric satellite \textit{Gaia}, however, will significantly exceed \textit{Hipparcos}. \textit{Gaia} is expected to observe the complete sample of all stars brighter than $20~{\rm mag}$ with end-of-mission parallax precisions of $\simeq0.01~{\rm mas}$ at $V=10~{\rm mag}$,\footnote{$V$ denotes Johnson $V$ magnitude} $0.01$--$0.03~{\rm mas}$ at $V=15~{\rm mag}$ and up to $0.1$--$0.35~{\rm mas}$ at $V=20~{\rm mag}$ \citep[e.g.,][]{bpl:05,bj:09,jgc:10,prusti:12}; proper motion precisions in the unit of ${\rm mas~yr^{-1}}$ are comparable with the parallax precisions.
+A frequently used tracer population are K dwarfs, whose absolute magnitude is $V\sim7~{\rm mag}$ \citep{bm:98}.
+This means that K stars at $d=1~{\rm kpc}$ have a brightness of $V\sim17~{\rm mag}$.
+Therefore, these stars are expected to be observed with precisions of $<0.1~{\rm mas}$.
+Thus \textit{Gaia} will be able to achieve the required astrometric precision we estimated.
 Furthermore, \textit{Gaia} is designed to measure LOSVs of the stars simultaneously.
-The LOSV precisions are $10$--$17~{\rm km~s^{-1}}$ at $V=17~{\rm mag}$ with precision floors of $\simeq1~{\rm km~s^{-1}}$ \citep{bpl:05,k:04,jgc:10}, distance-dependence of which seems to be $\beta=2$--$3$ \citep[from comparison with Figure 7 of ][]{prusti:12}.
-From comparing with Figure \ref{LOSV2}, \textit{Gaia} seems to be able to determine the LDMD within the ranges of 90 \% confidence levels although there may be slight underestimation if $\beta=3$ and $C=15$.
-Accordingly, \textit{Gaia} is expected to enable determination of the LDMD using the MA method although it may be better to replace the LOSV data with more precise measurements.
+The LOSV precisions are $10$--$17~{\rm km~s^{-1}}$ at $V=17~{\rm mag}$ with precision floors of $\simeq1~{\rm km~s^{-1}}$ \citep{bpl:05,k:04,jgc:10}, whose distance dependence apparently is $\beta=2$--$3$ \citep[from comparison with Figure 7 of ][]{prusti:12}.
+From comparing with Figure \ref{LOSV2}, \textit{Gaia} seems to be able to determine the LDMD within the ranges of 90 \% confidence levels although there may be a slight underestimation if $\beta=3$ and $C=15$.
+Accordingly, \textit{Gaia} is expected to enable determining the LDMD using the MA method although it may be better to replace the LOSV data with more precise measurements.